Visa name

 What are the most common reasons UAE digital nomad visa applications get rejected?

-The top rejection reasons are: (1) insufficient or inconsistent income documentation — one dip below the threshold across 3-12 months can trigger rejection; (2) health insurance that does not meet UAE's specific coverage requirements; (3) incomplete apostille/legalization of foreign documents, especially criminal record certificates; (4) attempting to convert a tourist visa from inside UAE when the rules require applying from abroad.
-Specific to UAE: The Remote Work Visa does NOT count toward the 10-year Golden Visa residency track
+The usual pattern: (1) shaky income documentation — a single month below the threshold in your 3-12 month window can do it; (2) health insurance that does not meet UAE's specific coverage rules; (3) incomplete apostille or legalization of foreign documents, especially the criminal record certificate; (4) trying to switch from a tourist stamp inside UAE when the rules say you must apply from outside.
+One more thing specific to UAE: The Remote Work Visa does not feed into the 10-year Golden Visa residency track

 Sources & verification

-This guide was compiled from the official UAE government immigration authority and verified on April 10, 2026.
-Because visa rules change frequently, always confirm the current requirements directly with the official source before you book flights or submit documents.
+This guide was compiled from the official UAE immigration authority and last verified on April 10, 2026.
+Visa rules shift often, so check the current requirements on the official source before you book flights or file paperwork.

 - Primary source: https://www.visitdubai.com/en/business-in-dubai/virtual-working-programme